-Provide a recent, signed, project specific cover letter of support from Council's General Manager, to confirm that the match funding will be committed in Council's Delivery Program/Operational Plan.
+Provide a recent, signed, project specific cover letter of support from Council's General Manager or State Government Agency Executive Director, to confirm that the matched funding will be committed in the applicants Delivery Program/Operational Plan/CAPEX budget.

 Only attach the relevant pages/sections of supporting evidence in your application.